-- A four-year honours degree in Anthropology will be preferentially considered - Students with a background in other disciplines should have taken at least five Anthropology courses, including Ethnography and Anthropological Theory - Minimum B+ average over their last two years of academic study
+- A four-year honours degree in Anthropology will be preferentially considered - Students with degrees in other programs including the natural sciences are encouraged to apply if their background aligns with the interests of existing faculty.
+We recommend these students have five Anthropology courses that include courses in both biological and social/cultural anthropology. - Minimum B+ average over their last two years of academic study